 97 Squadron’s ORB gives 12.35 as the time when Pilot Officer Robert Leo Mooney and his crew abandoned S-Sugar “owing to weather conditions making landing too dangerous”.
 The crew was at first reported as missing, lost at sea.
 Eventually, however, they all turned up safely and it was accepted that the aircraft, flying on George, the automatic pilot, had followed the correct heading out to the North Sea where its petrol finally ran out and it crashed into the waves.
 The accident card specifically records the reason for the abandonment of S-Sugar as being lack of petrol.

-The names of all the men in these crews were sent by F/L Hind, the Adjutant, to the Caterpillar Club, so called because the lives of the men had been saved by a parachute made of silk.
+The names of all the men in these two crews were sent by F/L Hind, the Adjutant, to the Caterpillar Club, so called because the lives of the men had been saved by a parachute made of silk.

 THE LOSS OF THE MOONEY CREW